matiasromeromarine/Bank-Simulation/README.md

 3. Client: This class stores a lot of information from the User.
 It is very important as every Bank Account must have a Client.
 4. BankAccount: This super-class containts information about the Client's accounts.
 It has 3 sub-classes: InvestmentAccount, DebitAccount and CreditAccount.
 5. CreditAccount: This subclass is dedicated to the possibility of a client opening a credit account.
-6. DebitAccount: This subclass is dedicated to the possibility of a client opening a dedit account.
+6. DebitAccount: This subclass is dedicated to the possibility of a client opening a debit account.
 7. InvestmentAccount: This subclass is dedicated to the possibility of a client opening an investment account.